Scarabol/rock-raiders-web/README.md

 - Walker digger never completes to drill down hard rock
 - When level is quit by player diggables are always shown as 0%
 - Ore and Crystals are shown at 100% even though there was plenty left (in rubble and walls)
-- Percent of raider shown in reward screen not compared to oxygen rate and therefore always too low

 ### Nice to have